McComBees Apiaries 4 Frame Nucs

-Why would a four-frame nuc develop as fast or faster than a five frame nuc?
-A nuc modeling experiment by Randy Oliver, published on his Scientific Beekeeping website, demonstrates that the extra bees on the fifth frame do not contribute to a faster expansion of the colony.
-Once the maximum number of nurse bees for a given amount of brood is reached, additional frames of bees do not speed up the expansion.
-In other words, why pay for a frame of bees you don't need?
-Buying a four-frame nuc from McComBees Apiaries means you can pocket the extra cost of a frame of bees.
+Why would a four-frame nuc develop at the same rate as a five-frame nuc, if not faster?
+Randy Oliver's nuc modeling experiment (Oliver, Modeling Nuc Buildup-Scientific Beekeeping) shows that the extra bees on the fifth frame do not contribute to the colony's faster expansion.
+Additional frames of bees do not speed up the expansion once the maximum number of nurse bees for a given amount of brood is achieved.
+To put it another way, why pay for a frame of bees you do not need?
+When you buy a four-frame nuc from McComBees Apiaries, you can save the cost of a frame of bees.

-Understanding where your bees come from and how they are raised can pay huge dividends toward your success as a beekeeper.
-Mass produced nucs and packages are often bred from stock that prioritizes brood production.
-The more brooding, the more splits.
+Understanding where your bees come from and how they are raised can impact your success as a beekeeper.
+Mass-produced nucs and packages are often bred from stock that prioritizes brood production.
+The reason being, the more brooding, the more splits.
 The more splits, the more sales.
-When you purchase bees from McComBees Apiaries, you are getting proven Indiana genetics from beekeepers who want the same colony characteristics that you do.
+When you buy bees from McComBees Apiaries, the mission is to promote stock that has proven in the field to have traits that are important to Indiana beekeepers.

 For more information about McComBees Apiaries nucs and to purchase a 4 Frame Overwintered Nuc or 4 Frame Spring/Summer Nuc, click the link below and feel free to contact me with any questions you may have.